bquast/Gender-Child-Growth/CodeBook.Rmd

 --------------------------------------------------------
 The unzipped files are best imported with the R package called **foreign**.
 Full instructions for importing the data into R can be found in the [import.R](/import.R) file.

+The imported data objects are saved to the file [imported.RData](/imported.RData).

 Transformations
 --------------------------------------------------------
+The transformations applied to data are described in the file [transform.R](/transform.R).

+the transformed single panel data frame (pdata.frame, from the plm package) is saved to the [transformed.RData](/transformed.RData) file.

 Estimations